We go on a wonderful walk within the Rila Mountains and more specifically within the boundaries of the Rila National Park.

 Period: June-September (October-May also possible if weather conditions are favourable)

 Price: Please e-mail us with your possible tour date/s, the number of people in your group and you’ll be quoted accordingly.
 We’ll aslo advise on eventual shared trip options at a lower cost.

 Included: English speaking tour guide, transfers from/to your hotel in Plovdiv

 Note: The hike takes place between 2369 and 2925 m. a. s. l.
-Elevation gain: 556 m.
-Walking distance: 7.8 km.
+Elevation difference: 556 m.
+Elevation gain: 690 m.
+Walking distance: 14.2 km.
 Hiking time: 6 h (including breaks).
 You can combine this day trip with a transfer to Sofia if you need to be delivered there after the end of the tour.
-If possible in July and August try to avoid the weekends to go to Musala as it is very crowded
+If possible in July and August try to avoid the weekends to go to Musala as it is very crowded.